-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+In many cases, a team of doctors works with the patient and the family to provide care.
+This is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for patients and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is usually the first treatment for ependymoma.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in treating a tumor in the brain or spine with surgery.

 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
-There have been rapid advances in surgery for brain tumors, including the use of cortical mapping (which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills) and better imaging tests to give surgeons more tools to plan and perform surgery.
+There have been rapid advances in surgery for brain tumors.
+The use of cortical mapping allows doctors to identify certain areas of the brain that control the senses, language, and motor skills.
+And better imaging tests give surgeons more tools to plan and perform surgery.